sriemmanuel787/737-family/README.md

 - And others

 # Installation Instructuions - Dowload
 - Download and unzip this folder in your aircraft folder.
-Make sure FlightGear is pointed to that folder; if not, you can tell it to do so in the Add-Ons menu.
+Make sure FlightGear is pointed to that folder; if not, you can tell it to do so in the Add-ons menu.
 - Make sure to remove the '-main' from the end of the folder, or it won't work.
 - The aircraft should now show up in the launcher.